George Tan: Carrian Group

-Scandal and arrest

-Carrian Group's fortunes began to sour in 1982.
-The downfall began when a man named Chung Cheng Man, a major partner of Carrian and member of the Chung family whose company Tan worked for after his arrival to Hong Kong, parted ways with Carrian due to his discovery of major debt accumulation from Carrian's business ventures.
+Carrian Group's fortunes began to sour in 1982 when Chung Cheng Man, a major partner of Carrian and member of the Chung family (whose company Tan worked for after his arrival to Hong Kong), parted ways with Carrian due to his discovery of major debt accumulation from Carrian's business ventures.
 In return, Tan gave Chung a generous severance deal because Chung had knowledge of improprieties allegedly committed by Tan.
 This, along with a general economic downturn, led to a strained financial state for Carrian.
 The company eventually collapsed in a financial scandal.

+Arrest and imprisonment

 Tan, along with a business associate, was arrested in October 1983 by Hong Kong authorities for making false and misleading statements.
 Tan was also accused by a government prosecutor of overstaying his visa and illegally living in Hong Kong for over a decade.

 During the trial of Malaysian Chinese businessman Mak Foon Than over the 1983 murder of Bank Bumiputera Malaysia Berhad employee Jalil Ibrahim, Mak accused Tan of ordering the killing due to Jalil's alleged attempt to block a loan to Carrian.
 Tan's attorneys denied Mak's accusations.

 Tan's legal troubles lasted 13 years, and included an acquittal in on fraud charges in 1987 following a 19-month trial.
 He was jailed for three years in 1996 after admitting to his involvement in a conspiracy surrounding US$238 million in secret loans obtained from Bank Bumiputera Malaysia Berhad.
 He was released from custody in 1998.

-Later life
+Post release

 Following his release from custody, Tan was involved in a legal dispute with the son of Hang Seng Bank co-founder Lam Bing Yim, Rogerio Lam, over five antiques from the Song and Qing dynasties era that were lent to Tan during the 1980s.

 As recently as 2014, Tan was noted to be living in semi-retirement at Clearwater Bay.

-Books
+Death

+According to Chim Pui-chung, a former member of the Legislative Council and a trader who manipulated the stock price of Carrian Group, Tan passed away "more than two, approximately three years ago", during the COVID-19 pandemic.
+This was also verified earlier by Mary Jean Reimer through her YouTube livestream.